-The trademark registration is granted about 2 to 3 years after the filing date, if the application is not refused.
-The wait is shorter (i.e. 3 to 5 months) if the Italian trademark application is used as a base for an International registration (under the Madrid Agreement).
+The certificate of registration is obtained 6 to 9 months after filing, if the application is not rejected or opposed.
 In any case protection runs as of the filing date (see Can the applicant for an Italian trademark enforce his rights before grant?).

-It is possible to file oppositions against Italian trademark applications filed as from 1 May 2011 as well as against International registrations designating Italy published in the Gazette of the World Intellectual Property Organization as from 1 July 2011.
+It is possible to file oppositions against Italian trademark applications as well as against International registrations designating Italy.
 See our information section on Italian trademarks for further details on the procedure.

 Italian trademark applications may only be filed in Italian.

 An Italian trademark registration has a duration of 10 years running from the filing date.
 An indefinite number of renewals is possible for subsequent 10-year periods.

 An Italian trademark enjoys protection from the day the application is filed.
 The applicant for an Italian trademark has the right to prevent unauthorised third parties from using the mark, and to bring court actions or request and obtain interim injunctions for that purpose.